Yuanhong-Lan/DQT/README.md

 └── venv  The Python virtual environment.
 ```

-For directories `app` and `result`, specifying other paths for them in the config file is also feasible.
-For directory `venv`, you need to build your own Python virtual environment.
+For directories `app` and `result`, specifying other paths for them in the config file is also feasible.<br />For directory `venv`, you need to build your own Python virtual environment.

 <br/>